plone/plone.recipe.zope2zeoserver/README.rst

   application code available on the ZEO server side for performing conflict resolution (through the _p_resolveConflict() handler).

-read_only
+read-only
-  Set if you want to put the ZEO server in read-only mode.
+  Set it to `true` if you want to put the ZEO server in read-only mode.
   No modifications will be made on the Data.fs.

 Reporting bugs or asking questions